 The Woman in White by Wilkie Collins

-Though it doesn’t get the recognition that Frankenstein or Dracula do, The Woman in White (1859) had a massive impact on the horror genre.
-A young man makes his way to London to find his fortune, and picks up a beautiful young woman in white on the way.
-Eventually he realizes this Victorian hitchhiker has recently come from an asylum…and they share an inexplicable link.
-The story grapples with question of class and work, and interestingly for a novel by a man, the powerlessness of women to control their identities.
-Published in a weekly magazine (on the heels of A Tale of Two Cities), every chapter ends in a sensational twist, making for fun and engaging reading.
+Though it doesn’t get the recognition of others, The Woman in White had a massive impact on horror.
+A young man goes to London to find his fortune, and picks up a beautiful young woman on the way.
+Eventually he realizes this hitchhiker has recently come from an asylum, and they share an inexplicable link.
+The story grapples with question of class and work, and the powerlessness of women to control their identities.

 A Study in Scarlet by Sir Arthur Conan Doyle

-While The Moonstone (1868) by Wilkie Collins is widely considered the first modern detective novel, A Study in Scarlet (1887) took the genre to new heights.
-In it, we are introduced to one of the greatest detectives of all time: Sherlock Holmes.
-In one of his most compelling stories, Sir Arthur Conan Doyle assigns Holmes his first case: a body is discovered in Brixton surrounded by enigmatic clues.
+In Scarlet, we are introduced to one of the greatest detectives of all time: Sherlock Holmes.
+In one of his most compelling stories, Sir Arthur Conan Doyle assigns Holmes his first case.
+A body is discovered in Brixton surrounded by enigmatic clues.
 With the help of his reasonable sidekick Dr. Watson serving as. the audience proxy, we follow the path of Holmes’s prodigious mind.
 If you want a spookier Holmes story, try The Hound of the Baskerville.

 The Black Tulip by Alexandre Dumas